Actyx/Actyx/web/developer.actyx.com/blog/2020-08-27-from-events-to-erp-bookings.md

 ```

 To get a predictable unique ID (remember: onEvent needs to be deterministic and pure) for each booking, we use the
-`eventId` field of the event's metadata.
+`eventId` field of the event's meta data.

 #### Tags

 With the release of the Actyx Pond Version 2 (check out this [post] for an overview), an event can have any number of
 tags, and can be queried using any combination of them.
 This means, an event is no longer bound to a single _event
 stream_ originating from one fish, but can belong to many streams, and individually consumed.
 Here, instead of stringly
-typed tages, we're using the `TypedTag` feature of the Actyx Pond to link event types to explicit tags.
+typed tags, we're using the `TypedTag` feature of the Actyx Pond to link event types to explicit tags.

 [post]: /blog/2020/07/24/pond-v2-release